manferlo81/map-number/README.md

 ### floor

-*Maps a number in a range to a different range, returning a number rounded **down** to the previous integer number, it may include number outside the given output range.*
+*Maps a number in a range to a different range, returning a number rounded **down** to the **previous** integer number.
+The result is not limited to the the given output range.*

 ###### syntax